The purpose of the scheme

 Terms and Conditions

-2. Applicants must be able to demonstrate the positive social &/or environmental impacts and benefits of their waste prevention project.
+- Applicants must be able to demonstrate the positive social and/or environmental impacts and benefits of their waste prevention project.

-4. Applicants must describe how their project prevented waste and be able to have all expenditure complete by the 1st of November.
+- Applicants must describe how their project prevented waste and be able to have all expenditure complete by 20 September 2019.

-1. The applicants will be informed if their application has been successful or not.
-If successful a payment of 50 % of the approved grant shall be paid to the name of the Organisation specified on the Grant Application form.
-Please ensure that this name is the same as the name on the Organisation’s bank account.
+- The applicants will be informed if their application has been successful or not.
+If successful, a payment of 50% of the approved grant shall be paid to the name of the organisation specified on the Grant Application form.
+Please ensure that this name is the same as the name on the organisation’s bank account.

-4. Please be advised that any grant that remains unclaimed before 1st November 2018 will be cancelled
+- Please be advised that any grant that remains unclaimed before 20 September 2019 will be cancelled.

-3. Demonstration of the positive social &/or environmental impacts and benefits of their waste prevention project.
-(5 marks)
+- Demonstration of the positive social and/or environmental impacts and benefits of their waste prevention project (5 marks)